 When the network information appears, click the “Network” tab and you’ll see the router’s address listed as “Gateway.”

 Most Linux desktops have a network icon in their notification area.
 Typically, you can click this network icon and then select “Connection Information”—or something similar.
-Look for the IP address displayed next to “Default Route” or “Gateway”.
+Look for the default IP address displayed next to “Default Route” or “Gateway”.